V-Sekai-archive/godot-matrix/README.md

 ## Usage

+(Note: when compiling, make sure that the folder is <godot source dir>/modules/matrix)

 There is a new node called `MatrixClient`.
 This represents a client.
 Set the homeserver address in the inspector or using `.set_hs_name(String name)`, then either log in using `.login(String username, String password)` _or_ set the access token in the inspector or using `.set_auth_token(String token)`.
 When you login you will get an access token for a session, and if you save this access token, you'll be able to continue using the same session at a later point.
 If the client is logged in (has an access token), calling `.logout()` will log out the current session.

 Call `.start_listening()` to start receiving events from the Matrix server.
 The client will start long polling the homeserver for new events in the background.
 While this is happening, the `sync_token` in the `MatrixClient` will update periodically.
 If you don't want to receive the same old events a second time when you start up a new `MatrixClient`, save this sync token somewhere and restore it into the new `MatrixClient`.
 This will ensure you only receive the same event once.